Updated: Apr 26

-Tax filing opens tomorrow, February 12th, for Americans to file 2020 returns.
-Wishing you’d been smarter about benefits and deductions?
+Tax season rolls around every year and many of us often find ourselves wishing we’d been smarter about benefits and deductions.
 Did you know that some insurance companies will cover fees and in certain circumstances, you can use an FSA or HSA to pay for stem cell banking?
 That’s right!
 Bank your stem cells with Hope Bio in 2021 to safeguard both your health and your money.

 The bottom line: Hope Biosciences uses patent-protected technology to grow and care for your cells, making it the only clinical grade stem cell banking company for adults and newborns in the nation.
 Not only do you want to bank your cells, you want to bank with hope, at Hope.